 The following discussion of our financial condition and results of operations should be read in conjunction with the unaudited condensed consolidated financial statements and the related notes to those statements thereto appearing elsewhere in this Quarterly Report and our audited consolidated financial statements and related notes thereto included in our Annual Report on Form 10-K filed with the SEC on March 17, 2022.
 Some of the information contained in this discussion and analysis including information with respect to our plans and strategy for our business, includes forward-looking statements that involve risk, uncertainties and assumptions.
 Our actual results could differ materially from those discussed in our forward-looking statements for many reasons, including those risks.
 You should not place undue reliance on these forward-looking statements, which apply only as of the date of this Quarterly Report.
-You should read this Quarterly Report completely, including the "Risk Factors" section under Part II, Item 1A of this Quarterly Report and the "Cautionary Statement Regarding Forward-Looking Statements" sections of this Quarterly Report for a discussion of important factors that could cause actual results to differ materially from the results described in or implied by our forward-looking statements publicly, or to update the reasons actual results could differ materially from those anticipated in these forward-looking statements, even if new information becomes available in the future.
+You should read this Quarterly Report completely, including the "Risk Factors" section under Part II, Item 1A of this Quarterly Report and the "Cautionary Statement Regarding Forward-Looking Statements" sections of this Quarterly Report for a discussion of important factors that could cause actual results to differ materially from the results described in or implied by our forward-looking statements contained in the following discussion and analysis.
+Except as required by law, we assume no obligation to update these forward-looking statements publicly, or to update the reasons actual results could differ materially from those anticipated in these forward-looking statements, even if new information becomes available in the future.